GergoHalasz/Android-iOS-Game-Tool-Application/README.md

-An android & iOS application that helps players to store useful data about their character.
+An android & iOS application that helps players to store useful data about their in-game characters.